Child Custody

 What Are Your Rights as a Parent?

-• The right to custody and visitation time with your child
+• The right to custody and visitation with your child

-• The right to child support if you have primary or sole physical custody
+• The right to receive child support if you have primary or sole physical custody

-• The right to receive information about your child’s well-being from schools, doctors, and other caregivers
+• The right to receive information about your child's welfare from schools, doctors, and other caregivers

-• The right to participate in any legal proceedings related to your child
+• The right to participate in any court hearings involving your child

 Understanding the Impact of Child Custody Decisions

-Deciding on child custody arrangements can be one of the most challenging aspects of a divorce or separation.
-At Winters Spelman, PLLC, we understand that every family’s situation is unique, and the decisions made during this time can have lasting effects on both parents and children.
-It’s crucial to approach custody matters with careful consideration and a focus on the best interests of the child.
+Determining child custody can be one of the most difficult parts of a divorce or separation.
+At Winters Spelman, PLLC, we know that every family's circumstances vary, and the consequences of custody arrangements last far into the future.
+We advise parents to focus on the child's best interests at every stage.

-• Stability and Continuity: Maintaining a stable environment is essential for children.
-Courts may consider the child’s current living situation and schooling when determining custody.
+• Stability and Continuity: Children need stable environments.
+Courts often look at the current living and schooling situations when deciding custody.

-• Communication and Conflict Resolution: Demonstrating a willingness to communicate and resolve conflicts amicably can positively influence custody decisions.
+• Communication and Conflict Resolution: Showing a willingness to work with your co-parent can positively influence the court's decision.

-• Legal Guidance: Having an experienced attorney can help you navigate the complexities of custody laws and advocate for your rights effectively.
+• Legal Guidance: Experienced legal counsel helps you navigate custody laws and advocate effectively for your role as a parent.

 Contact Our Las Vegas Child Custody & Parental Rights Attorneys Today